allefeld/mkernel/README.md

 setappdata(0, "MKernel_plot_format", format)
 ```

-The file format of plots displayed in the client by the `"inline"` backend, used as the `-d` argument to Matlab's `print` function; the default is `"png"`.
+The file format of plots displayed in the client by the `"inline"` backend, used as the `-d` argument to Matlab's `print` function; the initial value is `"png"`.
 All image formats supported by that function can be used.
 They are, along with the used mediatype:

 | format(s)                              | mediatype                |
 | -------------------------------------- | ------------------------ |